Welcome to NCALA!

 Read the May 2018 edition of Poyner Spruill LLP’s international award-winning newsletter for the North Carolina LTC community.
 Read the newsletter …

-Read the latest PharmNotes newsletter featuring content on Essential Oils from Neil Medical Group Read more …
+Read the latest PharmNotes newsletter featuring content on Rheumatoid Arthritis from Neil Medical Group Read more …

 NCALA Support of Membership

-- Quarterly meetings with Division of Medical Assistance regarding medication reimbursement issues.
+- Quarterly meetings with Division of Medical Assistance regarding Medicaid reimbursement issues.

 - Directly negotiating with CMS, NCALA was able to EXEMPT NC’s assisted living communities from the proposed Electronic Visit Verification requirement of the 21st Century Care Act.